A great outdoor adventure for younger kids in the Western Australia forest

 Our experience at Lane Poole Park with the Globetrotters

-Entry to the park is based entirely on age, not height, so at last, our little Master J was delighted he could be included in an active family adventure – so often the poor little thrill-seeker is sidelined.
+Entry to the park is based entirely on age, not height, so at last, our little Master J was delighted he could be included in an active family adventure – so often, the poor little thrill-seeker is sidelined for his size.

-He is, I will admit, quite short for his age only turning 4 a week before, but was more than competent in completing the courses (albeit at a slower, steadier pace than the older kids).
+He is, I will admit, quite short for his age, only turning four a week before, but he was more than competent in completing the courses (albeit at a slower, steadier pace than the older kids).

 He did need some assistance at certain spots to hook himself properly to the flying foxes as he simply wasn’t tall enough to reach for himself.
 I would say a child under about 1.05m will be challenged in spots.

 Master 6 was utterly in his element.
 He got the hang of things immediately and only needed a little encouragement to start with before he was working independently.
 He had to learn to use his own strength to correct mistakes then he was off and racing!